Our annual growth and yield monitoring programme has progressed well in 2021-2022 with the following activities completed or near-completion:

 |Year (ending)||Min (ha)||Max (ha)||Average (ha)|

 City Forests has largely reached its sustainable levels of harvesting now.
-Most current harvesting is taking place in the company’s larger Waipori and Tokoiti forests.
+Most current harvesting is now taking place in the company’s Tokoiti, Takitoa, Flagstaff and Silverpeaks forests.

 All chemicals used during the 2020/21 year were checked for compliance with FSC® 's 'highly hazardous' pesticides list (Annex 6.1 of the National Standard) as part of our risk assessment process.
 One chemical used for weed control during the year is on the current list (Picloram).
 This is a fairly recent addition to the list, and City Forests uses small quantities for post-planting weed control.
 It is an important tool in certain situations for us, and there is currently no other chemical available which is as effective.
 No other chemicals used by the company appear on the 'Highly Hazardous" list.